RAIDAN44/real-time-face-recognition-system/README.md

 POST /api/start_session
 ```

+Creates a new training session used to collect face images for a new identity.

-Returns a session ID for collecting new face embeddings.
+Returns a session ID that is used for subsequent capture requests.

 ---